We are scheduling big names for the 2018 event - see the full 2017 speaker line-up below

-The 8th Annual Nuclear Decommissioning and Waste Management Conference Europe is Europe’s leading forum for the shutdown of the first wave of nuclear power plants.
-Discover the latest and most innovative developments in the decommissioning and waste management sphere by hearing from the industry’s leading utilities, regulators and experts.
+The 9th Annual Nuclear Decommissioning Conference Europe is the region's leading forum for the shutdown of the first wave of nuclear power plants.
+Discover the latest and most innovative developments in the decommissioning and waste management space by hearing from the industry’s leading utilities, regulators and experts.

 Utility & SLC Perspectives